ChloeCodesThings/FakeCallWorkshop/README.md

 You may see 2 warnings/notices here- you can ignore these.

-Our configurations are already set in Azure- so we're almost good to go!
+Our configurations are already set in Azure, so no need to add our **TWILIO_SID**, **TWILIO_TOKEN**, **SENDER_NUMBER**, or **RECIPIENT_NUMBER** again.

+### Create Twilio Asset

+Now we'll create a Twilio Asset to hold our fake call's recorded voice message.

+Download the following MP3 by [clicking here](https://github.com/ChloeCodesThings/FakeCallWorkshop/raw/master/sampleaudio.mp3).

+Head back to Twilio, and navigate to Runtime > Assets in the left-side navigation.

+Add the Mp3 file and copy the path.

+### Create a TwiML Bin

+Navigate to Runtime > TwiML Bins in the left-side navigation.

+[NOTES ON THIS/TWIML]

+Add the following code to

 ### Add contact